Mathnerd314/stroscot/docs/Reference/Dispatch.rst

 ::

-   prio p1
+   clause c1
    f 1 y = 1

-   prio p2
+   clause c2
    f x 2 = 2

-   prio p3
+   clause c3
    f x y = 3

-   prioConstrain prioHigh > p1 > p2 > p3 > prioLow
+   prioConstrain prioHigh > c1 > c2 > c3 > prioLow

 Each clause has its own priority.
 Clauses with lower priority are ignored if there are clauses with higher priorities.
 Clauses with incomparable priorities are combined with lub.
 Clauses with equal priorities have their priorities disambiguated by adding specificity overriding (i.e., the actual priority is the tuple (priority, specificity) ordered by lexicographical order).
 Specificity is another poset relation defined by an SMT solver: ``a`` overrides ``b`` if ``UNSAT(a & not b)`` and ``SAT (not a & b)``.
 If the priorities + specificity are still equal then a warning is given and they are combined with lub.